wrightedu/PracticeContest/README.md

 - You will await a determination from the judge
   - Determinations are vague to encourage you to use additional test cases.

-## 2023 ACM Programming Contest
+## 2025 ACM Programming Contest
 * Complete as many questions as you can during the contest.

 * All questions require you to read the test data from standard input and write results to standard output; you cannot use any non-contest files for input or output.

-* The input to problems will consist of multiple test cases unless otherwise noted.
+* The input to problems may consist of multiple test cases or a single tets case, read the problem statement closely!

 * Programming style is not considered in this contest.
 You are free to code in whatever style you prefer.
 Commenting code is not required.

 * All communication with the judges will be handled by the PC2 environment.

 * Allowed programming languages: C, C++, Java, and Python.

-* **Netbeans users: Remove package statement before you submit**

 * **Java users: remember to call `nextLine()` on a scanner after reading in an integer when needed.**